sraoss/pg_ivm/README.md

 ### Row Level Security

 If some base tables have row level security policy, rows that are not visible to the materialized view's owner are excluded from the result.
 In addition, such rows are excluded as well when views are incrementally maintained.
 However, if a new policy is defined or policies are changed after the materialized view was created, the new policy will not be applied to the view contents.
 To apply the new policy, you need to recreate IMMV.

+### How to Disable or Enable Immediate Maintenance

+IVM is effective when we want to keep an IMMV up-to-date and small fraction of a base table is modified infrequently.
+Due to the overhead of immediate maintenance, IVM is not effective when a base table is modified frequently.
+Also, when a large part of a base table is modified or large data is inserted into a base table, IVM is not effective and the cost of maintenance can be larger than refresh from scratch.

+In such situation, we can use `refesh_immv` function with `with_data = falase` to disable immediate maintenance before modifying a base table.
+After a base table modification, call `refresh_immv`with `with_data = true` to refresh the view data and enable immediate maintenance.

 ## Authors
 IVM Development Group